 When you select a trustee to manage your assets, you will most likely put that person in charge of the distribution of your life savings, including your home, financial accounts, and personal property such as jewelry and collectables.
 It is, therefore, important to choose someone who meets certain minimum qualifications needed for a trustee.
-Here are the top three factors I recommend considering when choosing a trustee.
+Here are the top three factors we recommend considering when choosing a trustee.

 - Choose someone who is trustworthy.
 The most important qualification of a trustee is that they be trustworthy.
 Ask yourself, “is this person someone I can trust implicitly to carry out my wishes when I’m gone?”